Loten History, Family Crest & Coats of Arms

 Lorton is a parish, in the union of Cockermouth, Allerdale ward above Derwent in Cumberland.
 It comprises two small villages Low Lorton and High Lorton and dates back to c.
 1150 when it was known as Loretona.
 It probably meant "farmstead on a stream called Hlora" from the Viking river name meaning "roaring one" + and the Old English word "tun."

-Important Dates for the Loten family
+Early History of the Loten family

 This web page shows only a small excerpt of our Loten research.
 Another 77 words (6 lines of text) covering the years 1250, 1660, 1721, 1693, 1670 and 1723 are included under the topic Early Loten History in all our PDF Extended History products and printed products wherever possible.